Walton5888/pihole.github.io/README.md

 ## 2. Open Terminal
 Open the terminal application on your Mac.
 The icon should have a black screen with the >_ symbols present.

+## 3. Open your Docker Application
+Go to your Finder application, select Applications on the left-side, and look for a whale-like icon that is blue.
+Click it to open.

-## 3. Pull the PiHole Image via Docker
+## 4. Pull the PiHole Image via Docker
 In the Terminal, use the following command to install the piehole Docker image: